security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 `test' OR 1=1#`

 This query will display all records that are True or False.
-The `test'` parameter will probably not be equal to any user in the Database and will equal to False.
-The other part `1=1` will be `True` since `1` (one) is equal to `1` (one).
+The `test'` parameter will probably not be equal to any user in the database and therefore this statement should evaluate to False.
+The other part, `1=1`, will be `True` since `1` (one) is equal to `1` (one).
 The `#` sign comments out any following SQL code or error.
 The query that executes in the database looks like this;

 `SELECT first_name, last_name FROM users WHERE user_id = 'test' or '1'='1';`

 ## Union-based SQLi queries

-Union clause allows attackers to execute additional Select queries and add results to the original query.
-It can be used to get data from other tables.
+A union clause allows attackers to execute additional `select` queries and add results to the original query.
+It can be used to retrieve data from other tables.
 However, you need to make sure that:

-- Each query return the same amount of columns
+- Each modified query returns the same number of columns as the original query.
-- The data types in each column must be compatible between queries"
+- The data types in each column of the modified query must be compatible those in the original query.

 ### Show database version